open-policy-agent/eopa/docs/enterprise-opa/tutorials/decision-logs/kafka-splunk.md

 }
 ```

-With the Enterprise OPA configuration above, and with a license set up properly, we can run
+With the EOPA configuration above, and with a license set up properly, we can run
-Enterprise OPA via `eopa run --config-file enterprise-opa.yml --server policy.rego`.
+EOPA via `eopa run --config-file enterprise-opa.yml --server policy.rego`.

 To start up some auxiliary services, notably Apache Kafka and an HTTP sink,
 use  `docker compose up` with the provided `docker-compose.yml` file.